amogod/harMAN/README.md

   named operations.

-- **`raw`**: If the `graphiql` option is enabled and the `raw` parameter is provided, raw JSON will always be returned instead of Graphi
+- **`raw`**: If the `graphiql` option is enabled and the `raw` parameter is provided, raw JSON will always be returned instead of GraphiQL even when loaded from a browser.

+Graph